The advantages of having a touchscreen receiver in your car

 Bluetooth lets you enjoy hands-free conversation using your compatible phone.
 You’ll be able to see caller information instantly with a big screen in your dash, so you can keep your eyes on the road and your hands on the wheel.
 Some receivers also allow audio streaming from phones.

 Get a better map view than phones or most portable navigators can deliver.
 And if your receiver doesn’t feature built-in navigation, you might be able to add guidance with an outboard unit, or connect to an iPhone app like MotionX-GPS Drive that works over 3G signals.

 HD Radio broadcasts sound great, and a double-sized receiver provides way more info than a regular stereo.
 You’ll see album art and station logos from select broadcasters, plus song, artist and album info.
 And you can tag songs for later purchase from iTunes® right on the radio.

 One of the main advantages of any big-screen receiver is the ease of going through the menus.
 Whether you’re looking for a song on your iPod, a favorite satellite radio station, or the EQ settings, a big, colorful touchscreen makes finding functions intuitive and simple.

 If you're toting your family around, the "dual-zone" capability that some receivers offer lets you separate the rear-seat entertainment from the front.
 Your backseat passengers can listen to their tunes or watch movies on a second monitor, while you listen to the ballgame up front.

 Worth a look

 When you're shopping for a car stereo, consider the benefits of getting a touchscreen, navigation receiver.
-And if you don't need built-in navigation, DVD receivers are a less-expensive option.
-Either way, both types tend to have the best features, and the elegance of touchscreen control makes them easy and fun to use.
+And if you don't need built-in navigation, DVD receivers and digital media receivers are less-expensive options.
+Regardless of which you choose, the elegance of touchscreen control makes them easy and fun to use.

 Use our handy vehicle selector tool to see which stereos will fit your vehicle.